FIXTradingCommunity/fixp-specification/v1-1/doc/04PointToPointSessionProtocol.md

 Counterparties may agree on a valid range for KeepaliveInterval.

-The server should evaluate NextSeqNo to determine whether it missed any messages after re-establishment of a recoverable flow.
-If so, it may immediately send a RetransmitRequest after sending EstablishAck.
+The server should evaluate the NextSeqNo field to determine whether it missed any messages after re-establishment of a recoverable flow.
+If so, it may immediately send a RetransmitRequest message after sending an EstablishAck message.

 ### Establish acknowledgment